micropython/micropython/docs/library/uos.rst

       directories and 0x8000 for regular files;
     - *inode* is an integer corresponding to the inode of the file, and may be 0 for filesystems that don't have such a notion.
+    - Some platforms may return a 4-tuple that includes the entry's *size*.
+For file entries, *size* is an integer representing the size of the file or -1 if unknown.
+Its meaning is currently undefined for directory entries.

 .. function:: listdir([dir])